levibostian/AndroidBlanky/README.md

 * You're all set!
 Compile the app within Android Studio.
 You can also execute unit, integration, and UI tests within Android Studio.
 [This document](https://developer.android.com/training/testing/unit-testing/local-unit-tests#run) tells you how to run tests within Android Studio.

 ### Generate screenshots

+This may not work at this time...
+I want to take a step back and reconsider the implementation.
+See if there is a better way.

 Need to take screenshots of the app for the app store?
 Screenshots are generated automatically for you through Espresso UI tests.
 To create screenshots, do the following steps: